Tap the text to show or hide reading controls.

 “Don’t resist.
 Take in my power.”

-The targets of the curse were Park Haneul’s soul and the Draconian corpse.
+The curse he’d inscribed earlier triggered, fed by the mana smelted from the fluid.
+Its targets were Park Haneul’s soul and the Draconian corpse.

 Normally you’d have to use a necromancy spell, but that’s beyond my level.